phantomvivek/kratos/README.md

-# kratos (God of War, previously the Ghost of Sparta)
+# kratos
-Load Testing Tool for Websockets, Written in Go
+Load Testing Tool for Websockets, Written in Go.

 ## License